 WHY WE LIKE IT

-The village of islands offers something for everyone – relaxation, cultural immersion, historical lessons and sites – it truly allows travellers the freedom to construct their perfect day in the ‘American-Caribbean’ paradise of the Florida Keys.
+The village of islands offers something for everyone – relaxation, cultural immersion, historical lessons and sites – it truly allows travelers the freedom to construct their perfect day in the ‘American-Caribbean’ paradise of the Florida Keys.